AudioScapeInc/RobloxBoomboxPlugin/README.md

 - It should now appear in your workspace.

 ### 4. Configure API Key (Optional)
-- The Boombox will function properly without a custom key in development mode.
+- The Boombox will function properly in Roblox Studio without a custom key in development mode.
 However, in production the default key is rate limited.
 - If you want an unlimited key, you will need to contact us for a custom API key which you would install in this field `AudioscapeBoomBox.Developer_API_Key`.

   ![image](https://github.com/user-attachments/assets/22453109-feb1-4034-adc4-6fd2c5bce3e7)
 - And you would need to install a new secret (see below)